 How Much Pay Do Employees Get As Sick Pay?

-For time taken by an employee to care for his or her ordered self-isolation or quarantine due to symptoms/exposure to COVID 19 or for quarantine ordered by federal, state, or local governmental authority, the employer must pay the sick leave at the employee’s regular rate of pay but the pay does not need to exceed $511 per day or $5110 in the aggregate.
+For time taken by an employee (1) who is subject to federal state or local quarantine or isolation order or (2) whose health care provider recommended to him or her to self-quarantine or (3) who is experiencing symptoms related to COVID-19 and is seeking a medical diagnosis, the employer must pay the sick leave at the employee’s regular rate of pay but the pay does not need to exceed $511 per day or $5110 in the aggregate.

-For time taken for the care of a family due to the family member’s school closure, or ordered quarantine or self-isolation or symptoms/illness due to COVID-19 or for symptoms the Secretary of Health and Human Services later designates, sick pay is paid at two-thirds of the employee’s regular rate of pay but it does not need to exceed $200 per day or $2000 in the aggregate.
+For time taken for (1) the care of an individual subject to federal state or local quarantine or isolation order or whose health care provider recommended to him or her to self-quarantine or (2) for the care of a child whose school or primary care facility closed due to COVID 19 reasons or (3) for symptoms the Secretary of Health and Human Services later designates, sick pay is paid at two-thirds of the employee’s regular rate of pay but it does not need to exceed $200 per day or $2000 in the aggregate.

 May I Use My Existing Paid Leave Policies?